 - 1. During the initial call to the referral facility, inform the referring provider: - a.
-Do not use any exogenous heat sources (do not turn on the radiant warmer heat). - b.
-Consider passive cooling if it seems that the infant will meet criteria for therapeutic hypothermia and infant is likely to arrive at UNC NCCC within the 6 hour window.
+Maintain normothermia until active cooling can be initiated by UNC AirCare or the UNC NCCC. - b.
+Consider passive cooling only if it seems that the infant will meet criteria for therapeutic hypothermia and it will not be possible to initiate active cooling within the 6 hour window.

 Note: If passive cooling is initiated, it is very important to avoid excessive hypothermia.
-Ask provider to place a skin temperature probe and set the servo temp at 34.0°C. If the skin temperature should fall below 34.0°C, then turn on the warmer and set the servo control for 34.0°C.
+An esophageal temperature probe is ideal, with a target temperature of 35.0 °C. If this is unavailable, ask provider to place a skin temperature probe and set the servo temp at 34.0°C. If the skin temperature should fall below 34.0°C, turn on the warmer and set the servo control for 34.0°C.

 - c.
 Obtain a blood gas and serum lactate level. - d.
 Ask the referring provider to report a full neurologic exam to you to help ensure the infant meets cooling criteria.
 This neurologic exam ideally should take place after initial stabilization in the delivery room. - 2.
 On transport: - a.
 There is a "Tecotherm" cooling blanket that can be paired with an esophageal temp probe and used for active cooling during transport.
 The initial Tecotherm temperature should be set to 35°C. Discuss with the transport team whether this is available.
 If not, do not attempt any other method of active cooling on transport.
 Transport team should follow UNC AirCare Pediatric Transport Team Tecotherm Guidelines. - b.
-Tecotherm unavailable: Consider passive cooling- adjust the temperature in the transport incubator to attempt to maintain axillary body temperature of 34.0°C. Be wary of temperature overshoot and fluctuations and consider delaying cooling until infant arrives at NCCC based on timing of transport. - 3.
+Tecotherm unavailable: Consider passive cooling only if the infant will not arrive to UNC NCCC within 6 hours of life adjust the temperature in the transport incubator to attempt to maintain axillary body temperature of 34.0°C. Be wary of temperature overshoot and consider delaying cooling until infant arrives at NCCC based on timing of transport. - 3.
 MCO (Medical Control Officer): Keep in mind that time to initiate proper cooling is important. - a.
 Consider deferring line placement until admission to UNC if concerned about being able to initiate cooling by 6 hours of life. - b.
 Be mindful of ground transportation time if weather does not permit air transport.